 Certain courses are Pass/Fail.
 A "P" indicates that a student has received graduate credit but has been assigned no point grade in the course.
 Courses that are graded in this way include special topics (NSCI 708), the statistics tutorial (NSCI 710), the journal club (NSCI 720), writing course (NSCI 721) and rotation survey course (NSCI 790).
-A grade of "F" requires retaking the course if the Program and Course Director so recommend.
+A grade of "F" requires retaking the course or other remediation at the discretion of the Program and Course Director.